dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-sprint9.md

 ## Overview

-This is the time to transition to the next sprint!
-This will involve a short review and team retrospective and planning next steps.
+This is the time to close out our sprints!

 You should have an in-person team meeting and resolve all your currently working on tasks as best you can in preparation for this meeting.
 All your previous sprint assigned issues and feature pull requests should be reviewed and merged into master so you can demo your work.